codemasterv/xbarchive/README.md

 This is early in build so its pretty basic.
 It will allow you to get xbox stuff in bulk from archive.org

-This will download Redump games from Archive.org at an average speed of 5-6MBs and uses mulithreaded downloading and avoid rate limiting.
+This will download Redump games from Archive.org at an average speed of 5-6MBs and uses multithreaded downloading and avoid rate limiting.

 This program also has a resume feature.
 It will allow you to continue bulk downloads or single downloads if your internet connection is interrupted or errors